AdaCore/gnatstudio/docs/users_guide/menus.rst

    Load the documentation for 'GNAT Studio extensions for Python' into an external web browser

-.. index:: menu; help --> contents
+.. index:: menu; help --> gnat runtime

 * :menuselection:`Help --> GNAT Runtime`